atteneder/glTFast/README.md

 The easiest way to install is to download and open the [Installer Package](https://package-installer.glitch.me/v1/installer/OpenUPM/com.atteneder.gltfast?registry=https%3A%2F%2Fpackage.openupm.com&scope=com.atteneder)

-It runs a script that installs *glTFast* via a [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html).
+It runs a script that installs *Unity Cloud glTFast* via a [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html).

-Afterwards *glTFast* and further, optional packages are listed in the *Package Manager* (under *My Registries*) and can be installed and updated from there.
+Afterwards *Unity Cloud glTFast* and further, optional packages are listed in the *Package Manager* (under *My Registries*) and can be installed and updated from there.

 ### Optional Packages

-There are some related package that improve *glTFast* by extending its feature set.
+There are some related package that improve *Unity Cloud glTFast* by extending its feature set.

 - [Draco 3D Data Compression Unity Package][DracoUnity] (provides support for [KHR_draco_mesh_compression][ExtDraco])
 - [KTX/Basis Texture Unity Package][KtxUnity] (provides support for [KHR_texture_basisu][ExtBasisU])
 - [*meshoptimizer decompression for Unity*][Meshopt] (provides support for [EXT_meshopt_compression][ExtMeshopt])

-*glTFast* 5.x requires Unity 2019.3 or newer.
+*Unity Cloud glTFast* 5.x requires Unity 2019.3 or newer.
 For older Unity versions see [Legacy Installation](./Documentation~/gltfast-1.md).

 ## Usage